Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 - Simplicity S65 on the Simplicity web store

-Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost to you, so it’s’ a win-win for us!
+Disclaimer: I will earn a commission if you purchase through any of the links above, but at no extra cost, so it’s’ a win-win for us!

 Does the Simplicity S65 Cordless Multi-Floor offer good value?